Oliver "Power" Grant

 Oliver "Power" Grant is an American entrepreneur, producer, streetwear clothing mogul and actor.
 As a close associate of the hip-hop group, Wu-Tang Clan, Grant executive produced all of the Wu-Tang Clan albums.
 He is the original founder and CEO of the Wu Wear clothing line and stores.

 Life and career

 Wu-Tang Affiliation

-Grant grew up in the Park Hill projects in Staten Island, New York with members of the Wu-Tang Clan.
+Grant grew up in the Park Hill projects in Staten Island with Wu-Tang Clan.
 He was childhood friends with RZA's older brother Divine, and got in on the ground floor of the Clan's inception by making a sizable investment in the group's future.
 Over a game of chess, two of the Wu-Tang Clan founding members gave him the name "Power" because that is the amount of force it takes in order to do work.
 Grant is also an older brother of Wu-Tang's affiliate Killarmy member Killa Sin.